Skip to main content

 Mosquito larvae in a dipper sampled by a Vector Control Technician

-The collected samples contained larvae of twelve different mosquito species.
-The most frequently collected mosquito in larval samples in March was Culiseta incidens (65%).
+The collected samples contained larvae of eight different mosquito species.
+The most frequently collected mosquito in larval samples in April was Culiseta incidens (79% of samples).
 This mosquito is present year-round and is frequently collected from fishponds, containers holding water, and freshwater impounds.
 Technicians have been sampling these types of sources extensively with the hope of detecting invasive Aedes species, if present, as they often breed in suburban water sources.

 Culex pipiens, another backyard mosquito, was also collected often (18% of samples).
-This mosquito is the most frequently collected species as an adult in San Mateo County and is a vector of West Nile virus.
+This mosquito is the most frequently trapped species in the adult stage in San Mateo County and is a vector of West Nile virus.
 Residents should dump standing water sources like buckets, bird baths, and yard toys in addition to maintaining swimming pools, gutters, and drains to keep this mosquito from becoming a nuisance and a disease risk around their homes.

 Google Charts Tutorial